-Evaluating telephone calls to help glaucoma patientsJuly 12th, 2012 in Ophthalmology /
+Evaluating telephone calls to help glaucoma patientsJuly 12, 2012 in Medicine & Health / Ophthalmology

 (Medical Xpress) -- Interactive telephone calls and tailored print materials helped glaucoma patients adhere to their treatment better, but not significantly as compared with a control group.
 The report on a randomized controlled clinical trial was published online first by the Archives of Ophthalmology, a JAMA Network publication.

 A 2006-10 study, the Interactive Study to Increase Glaucoma adHerence to Treatment (I-SIGHT), was initiated to try and help non-compliant patients adhere to glaucoma treatment goals.
 Funded through the National Eye Institute (NEI)/National Institutes of Health (NIH), the study proposed to develop, implement, and evaluate an innovative e-health communication intervention to improve glaucoma treatment compliance among more than 300 patients recruited from two eye clinics in Atlanta.

 The intervention was telephone-based and utilized interactive voice recognition technology.
 It was individually-tailored to participants compliance knowledge, attitudes, and behaviors; health literacy; race and culture; and prescribed medication regimen.
 Its hope was to have a significant impact on public health by testing a generalizable and affordable health promotion strategy to increase treatment compliance among diverse populations.